On Dirichlet, Poncelet and Abel problems: Generic biquadratic curve

-The curve \re{WP_curve} contains 3 parameters $w,g_2,g_3$.
+The curve \re{WP_curve} contains three parameters $w,g_2,g_3$.
 Assume that $4 w^3 -g_2 w -g_3 =W \ne 0$.
-In this case the curve is irreducible.
-By the linear transformation of arguments $x \to \alpha x + w, \; y \to \alpha y + w$, where $\alpha^3 = 1/W$ we can eliminate terms $x^2y, xy^2$ and $x^2+y^2$.
-The curve then is reduced to the form \be F(x,y)=x^2y^2 - x-y + Axy +B=0 \lab{WP_red} \ee containing only 2 independent parameters $A,B$.
-The curve is elliptic non-singular (i.e. having genus 1) if condition \be \Delta(D_1)=B(A^2-4B)^2 + A(36B - A^2) -27 \ne 0 \lab{WAB} \ee holds.
+In this case, the curve is irreducible.
+By the linear transformation of arguments $x \to \alpha x + w, \; y \to \alpha y + w$, where $\alpha^3 = 1/W$, the terms $x^2y, xy^2$ and $x^2+y^2$ can be eliminated.
+Then, the curve reduces to the form \be F(x,y)=x^2y^2 - x-y + Axy +B=0 \lab{WP_red} \ee which contains only two independent parameters $A,B$.
+The curve is elliptic and non-singular (i.e. it has the genus of one) if condition \be \Delta(D_1)=B(A^2-4B)^2 + A(36B - A^2) -27 \ne 0 \lab{WAB} \ee holds.

 Thus we proved the following